 Another aspect of the film that feels wittily prescient is its sly gender bending.
 Although credited as “John Dudgeon,” and sporting a beard, the 102-year-old lord of the manor, Roderick Femm, was actually played by character actress Elspeth Dudgeon, then a mere 61.
 Whale claimed, perhaps with his tongue in his cheek, that he couldn’t find an acceptable male actor; of course, there’s more than a bit of gay subversiveness in making the patriarch of the clan a woman.

 But others, notably the dashing but world-weary Penderel and the golden-hearted chorus girl Gladys, may have become even more blinded.
-Does anyone, even Penderel and Gladys, really believe that they have fallen madly in love and will live happily together for decades to come, when they don't know anything about each other, except that they have slipped into each other's romantic fantasies?
-The light of morning apparently isn't cold, hard or clear enough for them to see through their own delusions; time will take care of that unless, as all of us optimists hopes, they do indeed find a lifetime of love together.
+Does anyone, even Penderel and Gladys, really believe that they have fallen madly in love and will live happily together for decades to come, when they don’t know anything about each other, except that they have slipped into each other’s romantic fantasies?
+The light of morning apparently isn’t cold, hard or clear enough for them to see through their own delusions… or, optimistically, maybe it is?

 The Femms and Morgan are still, well, who they were at the beginning, although the pyromaniac, cradled by Morgan, may be dead.
 Transformation has fallen back into stasis; no doubt the house has remained unchanged for centuries, just getting older and, with the fires put out for now, darker.